hpj1992/harshit_site/content/posts/clean-coder.md

 - Your code must fit well into existing system.
 It should not increase the rigidity, fragility, or opacity of that system.
 - Your code must be readable by other programmers.

 Juggling all above concerns is hard.
-It is physiologically difficult to maintain the required concentration and focus for long periods of time.
+It is physiologically difficult to maintain the required concentration and focus for long period of time.
 If you are tired or distracted, *do not code*.
 Some of the best advices are:
 - Make sure that your sleep, health and lifestyle are tunes so that you can put in eight good hours per day.
 - Non work related worries affect your work.
 Partition the time.
 Rather than forcing yourself to code while the background worry is nagging you, spend dedicated block of time, handling the worry.
 - Like me, many engineers love [the flow zone](https://en.wikipedia.org/wiki/Flow_(psychology)).
 Reality is, you lose some of the big picture while you are in the Zone, so you will likely make decisions that you will later have to go back and reverse.